smnorris/roadintegrator/README.md

 - PostgreSQL (tested with v10.6)
 - PostGIS with [SFCGAL](http://postgis.net/2015/10/25/postgis_sfcgal_extension/) (tested with v2.5)

-**NOTE**: as the script requires ArcGIS, it runs only on Windows.

 ## Setup

-1. Ensure that Python 2.7 64 bit (and scripts) bundled with ArcGIS are available at the command prompt.
-Either check your PATH Environment variable via the Control Panel or open a 64 bit command prompt window and modify the PATH directly like this (modify the path based on your ArcGIS install path):

-        set PATH="E:\sw_nt\Python27\ArcGISx6410.3";"E:\sw_nt\Python27\ArcGISx6410.3\Scripts";%PATH%

-2. Ensure pip is installed, [install]((https://pip.pypa.io/en/stable/installing/)) if it is not.
+1. Ensure pip is installed, [install]((https://pip.pypa.io/en/stable/installing/)) if it is not.

-3. (Optional) Consider installing dependencies to a virtual environment rather than to the system Python or your home directory:
+2. (Optional) Consider installing dependencies to a virtual environment rather than to the system Python or your home directory:

          $ pip install virtualenv                   # if not already installed
          $ mkdir roadintegrator_venv
          $ virtualenv roadintegrator_venv
          $ roadintegrator_venv\Scripts\activate     # activate the env

-4. Clone the repository:
+3. Clone the repository:

         git clone https://github.com/bcgov/roadintegrator.git

-5. Using pip, install the required Python libraries:
+4. Using pip, install the required Python libraries:

         cd roadintegrator
         pip install --user -r requirements.txt